davidelbeze/v2midi_polishing/MIDIvideo_dataset/video_generation/README.md

 - A SLURM-enabled cluster or supercomputer.
 - PyTorch with CUDA support for GPU acceleration.
 - Installed versions of Stable Diffusion and Deforum.
-- Access to a dataset of MIDI files paired with Parseq configurations.
+- Access to a dataset of MIDI files paired with Parseq/Deforum configurations.